hydraulic-institute/edb/source/02_fluid-properties-II/04_viscosity.md

 above a fixed minimum greater than zero, a fluid is said to be **plastic.**

-When the ratio of shear stress to shear rate decrez. ses as shear rate increases, reversibly and independent of time, and zero shear rate occurs only at zero shear stress, a fluid is said to be **pseudo-plastic.**
+When the ratio of shear stress to shear rate decreases as shear rate increases, reversibly and independent of time, and zero shear rate occurs only at zero shear stress, a fluid is said to be **pseudo-plastic.**